cmaloney/orly/c14/README.md

 ## c14

-This directory contains implementations of functionality which we'd like to be part of the standard library in C++14, aren't yet, but which are currently required for Stig (mostly typedefs).
+This directory contains implementations of functionality which we'd like to be part of the standard library in C++14, aren't yet, but which are currently required for Orly (mostly typedefs).

 -----